tomtomjhj/init.vim/notes.md

 * `:cabove`
 * `backtick-expansion`
 * yanking a line character-wise (not using `yy`) so that I can paste without trailing newline
+* appending to register to collect list of something + recording

 # pitfalls
 * Cursor movement on concealed string: `set concealcursor=n` doesn't work as expected. <https://vi.stackexchange.com/questions/4530/moving-over-conceal>